Stephen Mulholland: Personal life

-Mulholland is married to Ann Kaplan, a businesswoman and star of The Real Housewives of Toronto.
+Mulholland is married to Ann Kaplan Mulholland, a businesswoman and star of The Real Housewives of Toronto.
 They bought Lympne Castle in Kent, England in 2023 and subsequently invested £17m in converting it into a venue and tourist attraction.

-In 2025, it was reported that the phasing-out of the non-domiciled tax status, as announced in the March 2024 United Kingdom budget, was key in their joint decision to relocate to Italy.
-The tax move will prevent them from visiting the UK for more than 90 days in any financial year.
+In 2025, Kaplan Mulholland claimed that the phasing-out of the non-domiciled tax status, as announced in the March 2024 United Kingdom budget, was key in their joint decision to relocate to Italy.